Menu

 types of negligence

-If you are pursuing damages for an accident caused by negligence, it is important that you understand the type of negligence you intend to prove occurred.
+Negligence is an issue that is at the heart of almost every type of personal injury case, but did you know there are many different types of negligence?
+If you’re pursuing damages for an accident caused by negligence, it is important that you understand the type of negligence you intend to prove occurred.
 Because, in order for you to receive compensation, you will need to prove beyond a reasonable doubt that your injuries were a direct result of this negligence.

 If you have more questions regarding negligence and need help pursuing justice in a personal injury case, call Grimes & Fertitta today at 713-224-7644 for a free consultation.
 We are an experienced personal injury law firm that values conscientious representation and has earned a reputation for winning negligence cases.